Grandview Trail to Horseshoe Mesaprint

 Need more information about the trails?
 Click here for the official Grandview Trail description from Grand Canyon National Park.

-Are you ready!
-Upon picking you up from North Scottsdale, you will be driven to the South Rim of Grand Canyon.
-Once reaching the trailhead, the group begins the descent into the canyon spending the next 4 hours hiking down the Grandview Trail to Horseshoe Mesa.
+You will be drive to the South Rim of Grand Canyon.
+Once reaching the Grandview trailhead, begin the descent into the canyon spending the next 4 hours hiking down the Grandview Trail to Horseshoe Mesa.
 The trail to the mesa is steeper than the main canyon trails, but is well used and easy to navigate.
 The trail drops 2,600 ft (792 m) in elevation over 3 miles before reaching the mesa.

-After breakfast, you pack up your daypacks so you can explore the mesa.
+Pack up your daypacks so you can explore the mesa.
 You will enter the only cave open to any tourists, the Cave of the Domes as well as the remains of the Last Chance Copper Mine (which you can only enter a short ways).
-Late in the afternoon, the plan is to hike the trail to the end of the western arm of the mesa for some outstanding views of the canyon.
+Late in the afternoon, you can hike the trail to the end of the western arm of the mesa for some outstanding views of the canyon.

 Share your experience!
 Review this trip